-Experts have wondered if it will be safe — or even possible — to return Lolita to the Washington waters.
-Her mother, who is around 93, is still swimming free in the Salish Sea, between the Pacific Northwestern state and British Columbia, and it would be incredible if experts find a way to safely reunite them.
+Many have wondered if it would have been safe — or even possible — to return Lolita to the Washington waters.
+Her mother, who is in her 90s, is still swimming free in the Salish Sea, between the Pacific Northwestern state and British Columbia, and it would have been incredible to safely reunite them.

-Howard Garrett, a researcher from the Orca Network on Whidbey Island, has been trying to free Lolita since 1995, and he told The Guardian that he believes she could safely be transported to the Pacific.
+Howard Garrett, a researcher from the Orca Network on Whidbey Island, had been trying to free Lolita since 1995, and he told The Guardian that she could be safely be transported to the Pacific.

-The Whale Sanctuary Project has a proposed plan to return Lolita to the Pacific as well.
-The organization's Charles Vinick told Newsweek in August that regarding Lolita’s release, the first priority will be her health; then, they “look forward to her return to her home waters in the Salish Sea."
+The Whale Sanctuary Project had a proposed plan to return Lolita to the Pacific as well.
+The organization's Charles Vinick told Newsweek in August 2022 that regarding Lolita’s release, the first priority will be her health; then, they “look forward to her return to her home waters in the Salish Sea."

 Friends of Toki, a nonprofit that was working with the Miami Seaquarium to free Toki, wrote on its website that "all parties are working together to prepare and condition Toki for her return to a large, invigorating enclosure in her natal waters while simultaneously initiating Indigenous consultation, government permitting and design and fabrication of her ocean home in the Salish Sea."